What you need to know before filing a Self Assessment tax return for 2018/19

 What do you need to do?

-The process for self assessment is fairly lengthy, so make sure you’re aware of the different stages and have enough time to complete them.
+The process for self assessment is fairly lengthy.
+Make sure you’re aware of the different stages and have enough time to complete them.

 If it’s your first time completing a self assessment tax return, or you didn’t file one in the previous year, the first thing you’ll need to do is register.